You Can’t Have a Park Without the Trees

 Construction EcoServices (CES) teamed up with Tom’s Tree Place to install 11 tree pits in 2019.
 Each tree pit had its own challenges; including electrical utilities and retaining walls that the installation team had to manage.
 After CES installed the Stratavault system, Tom’s Tree Place had to wait for the electrical contractor to install conduit lines for the lighting system before backfilling the soil cells.
 After the first two tree pits were installed, the process became more efficient.
 In addition to the electrical conduits, there were two steel retaining walls that interfered with two of the largest tree pits.
 The modularity of the Stratavault system allowed the installation team to make field adjustments and not sacrifice soil volume.

 Even though the trees are tolerant of the arid conditions of West Texas, irrigation lines were placed above the soil cell matrix.
-Water reclaimed from an underground cistern consisting of R-Tanks will be used to help supply the water demand of the trees throughout the life of the project.
+Water reclaimed from an underground detention system consisting of R-Tanks will be used to help supply the water demand of the trees throughout the life of the project.

 - Poor soil